 Augenblicke

-Augenblicke is an innovative and dynamic curriculum for teaching introductory and intermediate German published by AATG.
-Based on insights and findings from research in applied linguistics and language pedagogy and intermingled with many best practices for communicative language teaching approaches and techniques, Augenblicke helps learners develop personally meaningful intercultural communicative competence in German through Intermediate Mid to High (ACTFL) or B1 to lower B2 (CERF).
+Augenblicke is an innovative and dynamic curriculum for teaching introductory and intermediate German.
+Based on insights and findings from scholarly research in applied linguistics and language pedagogy and intermingled with best practices of communicative language teaching, Augenblicke helps learners develop personally meaningful intercultural communicative competence in German through Intermediate Mid to High (ACTFL) or B1 to lower B2 (CERF).

 Teaching with Augenblicke has absolutely transformed my expectations for beginner and intermediate language learners.
 You know a book is good when it allows your intermediate students to give thoughtful, critical, and culturally-informed answers to test questions like “Should dancing still be prohibited on Good Friday in Germany in 2020?” or “If you were a politician in Berlin today, would you advocate for restoring an East German government building, or for tearing it down and reconstructing a historical castle in its place?”
 Because Augenblicke has a unit for students interested in virtually every area of study – history, politics, arts and architecture, literature, STEM, sociology – it encourages them to make connections between German Studies and their other personal and academic interests and has served as a great recruiting tool for our program.